MuesLee/robocode-kotlin/README.md

 You also need to change the path to your `Robocode` directory in the `KotoRoboTest.kt` file.

-To see your robot in action simply run:
+To see the robot in action simply run:
 ```
 ./gradlew startRobocode
 ```